-Balestrino in Italy suffered from earthquakes over the years and eventually in 1953, the government took the decision to move the entire population to a new village nearby.
+Balestrino in Italy suffered from earthquakes over the years and eventually in 1953, the government took the decision to evacuate the town.

 Lavrentiy Beria was the head of the KGB following World War II.
-His extravagant dacha was abandoned in 1953.
+His extravagant dacha was abandoned when he was executed in 1953.

 Battersea Power Station consisted of 2 identical coal power generating stations.
 It closed in 1983 and was left abandoned for many years.

 Conza Della Campania and the ancient site of Compsa was destroyed in an earthquake in 1980 and replaced with a new town nearby.